intuition-dev/mbMobile/APP-STORE.md

 Have you heard of mobile first?
 It is much easier if you 'Phonegap' first, as porting an app could mean some search and replace, especially for teams that don't have SPA experience.
 Here is a conversion check list:
-- resources must be on a relative path locally, or on an absolute path in the cloud (ex: https://mydomain/foo/index.html, the normal '//' will not work).
-Relative is 'local' and faster.
+- resources must be on an absolute path in the cloud (ex: https://mydomain/foo/index.html, the normal '//' will not work).
 - you can test the web app locally, from file system via 'open file with browser', and not from http server.
 There is no http server on the phone.
 - SPA
 - handle the device ready event